paradigmadigital/helm-base-java-microservice/README.md

 * `configMapContent`: The content of the configmap.
 [Default: False]
 * `nodeAffinityInstanceGroup`: The node's label to assign pod affinity
 * `nodeAntiAffInityInstanceGroup`: The node's label to assign pod affinity
+* `serviceMonitor.enabled`: Enable Prometheu's ServiceMonitor.
+[Default: False]
+* `serviceMonitor.prometheus`: Label for prometheus to identify it's ServiceMonitors.
+[Default: kube-prometheus]
+* `serviceMonitor.metricsPath`: Metrics endpoint in the microservice.
+[Default:
+  /actuator/prometheus]
+* `serviceMonitor.interval`: Interval of time between petitions to the metrics endpoint.
+[Default: 60s]
+* `serviceMonitor.targetPort`: Port of the webserver that exposes the metrics.
+  [Default: 8080]

 ## Tests